There is something for everyone to love within these exotic vacations!

 13. Vis, Croatia

-Known for its delicious wine, exciting fishing scene, and as the location where Mamma Mia: Here We Go Again!, Vis is a beautiful town on an island off of Croatia.
-Surrounded by the Adriatic Sea, the town must be travelled to by ferry from the mainland.
+Known for its delicious wine, exciting fishing scene, and the location where Mamma Mia: Here We Go Again!, Vis is a beautiful town on an island off of Croatia.
+Surrounded by the Adriatic Sea, the town must be traveled to by ferry from the mainland.

 The island is extremely secluded, with slow-paced city life.
 It was never overtaken by the tourist industry, so you can expect to encounter untouched culture during your stay.

 If you’re looking to embark on an exotic vacation without having to travel internationally, Maui is most definitely the place to go.

 Maui is an island in Hawaii with endless exotic locations to explore.
 Volcanoes, waterfalls, natural pools, and gorgeous blue water beaches.

 Check out Black Sand Beach for an experience unlike any other.
 The dark black sand creates an amazing contrast against the bright blue water.
 What makes the sand black?
 It’s actually broken down pieces of rock that formed from volcanic remains and lava.
 Imagine the Instagram photos you could take here!

 Burma is a truly astonishing part of the world, and the country is located in Asia.
 It borders India, Bangladesh, China, Laos, and Thailand, making for a cultural blend like no other.

 The architecture in Burma is truly breathtaking, with golden Buddhist temples, pagodas, royal palaces, and British colonial buildings lining the streets.

 The country also has numerous parks, lakes, and other natural wonders to explore.
 Check out Anisakan Waterfall or the gorgeous beaches at Ngapali.